-Take a look at your diet with clear eyes and evaluate what you can be eating, or not eating, to change the way your body feels.
+Take a look at your diet with clear eyes and evaluate what you can eat or not eat to change how your body feels.

-I love the way functional medicine doctor Mark Hyman talks about our relationship to food on his podcast “The Doctor’s Farmacy.”
+I love how functional medicine doctor Mark Hyman talks about our relationship to food on his podcast “The Doctor’s Farmacy.”